The Importance of Practicing Guru Puja

 Guru Puja is the Heart Practice contains a wealth of teachings and instructions on the Guru Puja, which Rinpoche emphasizes is to be taken as the very heart of our practice, just as it has been for generations of great masters and yogi-practitioners of the past.
 It also introduces chanting and the lineage of chanting to be used for the Guru Puja within the FPMT.

-The multimedia series is based on six sessions taught by Lama Zopa Rinpoche at the first Light of the Path retreat in North Carolina, 2009.
+The multimedia series is edited by Venerable Sarah Thresher and is based on six sessions taught by Lama Zopa Rinpoche at the first Light of the Path retreat in North Carolina, 2009.
 These are supplemented by other multimedia material taken from similar teachings given by Rinpoche at retreats around the world, along with links to related materials.

 Part One: The Importance of Practicing Guru Puja

 Part Two: An Introduction to the Chanting Lineage of the Guru Puja

 Part Three: The Seven-Limb Practice